-Figure 5.4-1.
-Assessment of COPD Exacerbations: Medical History and Signs of Severity Medical History Signs of Severity Severity of FEV1 Use of accessory respiratory muscles Duration of worsening or new symptoms Paradoxical chest wall movements Number of previous episodes (exacerbations/ Worsening or new onset central cyanosis hospitalizations) Development of peripheral edema Comordibities Hemodynamic instability Present treatment regimen Signs of right heart failure Reduced alertness COX
+Signs of Severity

+- Use of accessory respiratory muscles

+- Paradoxical chest wall movements

+- Worsening or new onset central cyanosis

+- Development of peripheral edema

+- Hemodynamic instability

+- · Signs of right heart failure

+- Reduced alertness

 Spirometry and PEF.
 Even simple spirometric tests can be difficult for a sick patient to perform properly.
 These measurements are not accurate during an acute exacerbation; therefore their routine use is not recommended.